Skip to main content

 Does Wo Hop handle dietary restrictions?

 • No specific dietary accommodation data is available in our records.
-Cantonese cooking typically involves shellfish, pork, and seafood as central ingredients, and detailed allergen information is leading confirmed directly with the kitchen before visiting.
+Cantonese cooking typically involves shellfish, pork, seafood as central ingredients, detailed allergen information is best confirmed directly with the kitchen before visiting.
 Wo Hop does not list a website or phone number in our current data, so the most reliable approach is to ask on arrival.

 Is Wo Hop good for a special occasion?